ESCOMP/CTSM/doc/source/tech_note/Glacier/CLM50_Tech_Note_Glacier.rst

 Multiple elevation class scheme
 -------------------------------

-The glacier landunit contains multiple columns based on surface elevation.
-These are known as elevation classes, and the land unit is referred to as glacier\_mec.
-(As described in section :numref:`Glacier regions`, some regions have only a single elevation class, but they are still referred to as glacier\_mec landunits.)
+The glacier land unit contains multiple columns based on surface elevation.
+These are known as elevation classes, and the land unit is referred to as *glacier\_mec*.
+(As described in section :numref:`Glacier regions`, some regions have only a single elevation class, but they are still referred to as *glacier\_mec* land units.)
 The default is to have 10 elevation classes whose lower limits are 0, 200, 400, 700, 1000, 1300, 1600, 2000, 2500, and 3000 m.
 Each column is characterized by a fractional area and surface elevation that are read in during model initialization, and then possibly overridden by CISM as the run progresses.
-Each glacier\_mec column within a grid cell has distinct ice and snow temperatures, snow water content, surface fluxes, and SMB.
+Each *glacier\_mec* column within a grid cell has distinct ice and snow temperatures, snow water content, surface fluxes, and SMB.

-The atmospheric surface temperature, potential temperature, specific humidity, density, and pressure are downscaled from the atmosphere's mean grid cell elevation to the glacier\_mec column elevation using a specified lapse rate (typically 6.0 deg/km) and an assumption of uniform relative humidity.
+The atmospheric surface temperature, potential temperature, specific humidity, density, and pressure are downscaled from the atmosphere's mean grid cell elevation to the *glacier\_mec* column elevation using a specified lapse rate (typically 6.0 deg/km) and an assumption of uniform relative humidity.
 Longwave radiation is downscaled by assuming a linear decrease in downwelling longwave radiation with increasing elevation